 Effective Sept.
 1, 2019, the 86th Legislature passed Senate Bill 21, which increased the legal age for a person from 18 to 21 for the sale, distribution, possession, purchase, consumption or receipt of cigarettes, e-cigarettes or tobacco products.

 A "minor" is considered a person under 21 years of age per the Health and Safety Code.

 The new law excludes the following persons from the new age requirement:

 The new law also removes the provision allowing minors to possess tobacco products in the presence of a parent, a guardian, or a spouse.

-Vendors may be certified to train employers and employees engaged in the retail sales of cigarettes, e-cigarettes or tobacco products.
-(See Rule 3.1203 for more details.)
-Vendors must complete and submit an application form, available by calling or visiting one of the Comptroller's field offices.
+Retailers must use Form 69-117, Cigarette, E-Cigarette and Tobacco Products Retail Employee Notification (PDF) to notify employees of the law and obtain employees' signatures as record of the notification.
+Vendors can be certified to train employers and employees engaged in the retail sales of cigarettes, e-cigarettes or tobacco products.
+Vendors must complete and submit Form AP-192, Application for Seller Training Certification (PDF), which is also available by calling or visiting one of the Comptroller's field offices.
 The Comptroller's office will review qualified applications and certify vendors interested in providing a seller training program.

-Minors who violate the tobacco law can be fined up to $250 and be required to attend a tobacco awareness program or participate in tobacco-related community service.
+Minors who violate the tobacco law can be fined up to $100 and be required to attend a tobacco awareness program or participate in tobacco-related community service.
 Parents of a minor convicted of a violation may be required to attend the tobacco awareness program with their child.